NYU-Molecular-Pathology/Methylation/README.md

 You may need to install libomp and cairo with brew to fix any dependency issues.

 # How to Run in Terminal
-If you want to run the pipeline AFTER installation from your terminal, simply execute two lines:
+If you want to run the pipeline AFTER installation from your terminal, simply execute two lines:<br />
-`cd /Volumes/CBioinformatics/jonathan/Rprojects/Clinical_Methylation/`
+`cd /Volumes/CBioinformatics/jonathan/Rprojects/Clinical_Methylation/`<br />
-`Rscript --verbose methylExpress.R '12456789abcdefghijklmnop''MR21-099' NULL`
+`Rscript --verbose methylExpress.R '12456789abcdefghijklmnop''MR21-099' NULL`<br />

-Here you will call the system Rscript to run methylExpress.R with the arguments in order:
+Here you will call the system Rscript to run methylExpress.R with the arguments in order:<br />

 `arg[1]` is the token for the API call<br />
 `arg[2]` is the RunID which if NULL runs the latest Clinical Worksheet<br />
 `arg[3]` is the selectRds parameter which is to prioritize samples being run<br />